87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 # U-Net: medical imaging segmentation   ## Under construction :)

-## objective:
+## Introduction:

-Manual tumour segmentation in MRI scans is time-consuming.
-However, using a learning algorithm for automatic segmentation not only saves radiologists time, but also improves surgical planning.
-UNet, the driving force behind this efficiency, is a powerful tool for medical image segmentation.
+Here, I have implemented a U-Net to segment tumor in MRI images of brain. using a learning algorithm for automatic segmentation not only saves radiologists time, but also improves surgical planning.

 ## Dataset feature Extraction and DataFrame creation
 Data set https://www.kaggle.com/datasets/awsaf49/brats2020-training-data/data